jank-lang/jank/README.md

   (expression_1 ...)
   [... expression_n])
 ```
-Functions are defined via the `func` special identifier and require a `name` identifier, an argument list (which may be empty), a return type list (which may be empty), and, optionally,
+Functions are defined via the `func` special identifier and require a `name` identifier, an argument list (which may be empty), a return type list (which may be empty).

 ## Structs
 ```